Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 3 to 6 Weeks Puppy Growth

-At three weeks, puppies will become a bit adventurous and start to move around, albeit clumsily.
+At three weeks, puppies will become a bit more adventurous and start moving around, albeit clumsily.
 This can be likened to a human infant’s crawling period.
 At this time, progress happens quickly.
 By 3 ½ weeks, most puppies are stable and can move around independently.

 Hearing and sight improve each day.
 They can start drinking liquids and eating soft, solid foods.
 They will have some interaction with others in their litter, but most of this will be deciding who will act as a blanket as they sleep in a pile and cuddle up underneath.

 However, they don’t mind either role.
 This is also the time when they first start socializing.
-With open ears and eyes, they crawl a lot more and even begin trying to stand up and walk properly.
+With open ears and eyes, they crawl much more and even begin trying to stand and walk properly.

 By the time they’re four weeks old, they know what “real” puppy food is, eat more of such foods, and reduce their nursing.